Sunday, May 31, 2026

 Street Fighter was established in 1987 by Capcom.
 It was the first game of the franchise that started it all as a pioneer.
 You only play as Ryu and fight through non-playable characters in a one player mode, but in two player mode, player two controls Ken Masters.
 The first of the series started out as a pioneer.
 Then in 1991, Street Fighter II came out on arcades as the sequel to the first Street Fighter.
 Street Fighter II marks the start of having a roster of multiple characters to play as.
 Upon release on the home consoles, the fighting game genre was popularized, leading to other companies to make their own fighting games and try and be the competition for Street Fighter.

-Midway partnered up with Acclaim Entertainment to begin porting the first Mortal Kombat to 16-bit home consoles.
+Upon arcade release, things have been calm.
+It's like teenagers stepping up to the arcade joint to try out the game.
+The arcade release of the first Mortal Kombat became calm, until Midway partnered up with Acclaim Entertainment to begin porting the first Mortal Kombat to 16-bit home consoles.
 Once that happens, things took a turn for the worse.
-Mortal Kombat's home console release sparked controversy.
+Mortal Kombat's home console release sparked controversy due to digitized sprites and graphic violence.
 That move sparked hearings on video game violence held by Joe Lieberman and Herb Kohl and the creation of the ESRB.
 Mortal Kombat's home console release wasn't just the source of sparking controversy.
 It became the titan of fighting games like Street Fighter was.

 In 1994, Street Fighter has their live action movie directed by Jean Claude Van Damme, which received a negative reception from fans of the franchise due to its lack of special moves.
 While the film is met with negativity, the fight between Chun-Li and Vega was the only good thing in the film.
 It recreates and dates to the iconic battle in Street Fighter II.
 The film industry also had a bit of a competition between Street Fighter and Mortal Kombat in the mid 90s as New Line Cinema made a live action movie aptly named Mortal Kombat.